ClassicCollins/classic_projects/README.md

 The fourth is a Mortgage calculator. it requires user to input the principal, rate and term of loan.
 It uses the input for loan amortization.

 Thanks for checking it out.
-Your contributions and suggestions will be deeply appreciated.
+Your contributions & suggestions will be deeply appreciated.

 ugwuozorcollinsemezie@gmail.com